Call Azure Function From SPFX Webpart

-If you have some requirement to work with out side SharePoint, then Azure Function is one of the best option to use.
+If you have requirements for working outside SharePoint, Azure Functions is one of the best options.

-• The next step is we will see How to consume the Azure Function from the SharePoint Framework Client WebPart.
+• The next step is to see how to consume the Azure Function from the SharePoint Framework Client WebPart.

 Create The Azure Function

-Azure Function is an Azure Service from Microsoft that helps you to run some pieces of code smoothly to perform some tasks without getting worried about the infrastructure for your application.
+Azure Functions is a Microsoft Azure service that lets you run code to perform tasks without worrying about your application’s infrastructure.

-Follow the below steps to create Azure functions in Azure portal.
+Follow the steps below to create Azure functions in the Azure portal.

-Step-2: As highlighted below, click on the + Create a resource, click on “Compute”.
-Now, choose the “Function App”.
+2. As highlighted below, click on the + Create a resource, and click on “Compute”.
+Now, choose the “Function App.”

 How To Create Azure Function Apps In The Azure Portal

-Or, for the same Option, you can search for the Function App and click on the search result.
+Or, for the exact Option, you can search for the Function App and click on the search result.

 Azure Function Creation using Azure Portal

-Now the time to create the HTTP triggered Azure Function, since our Azure Function App is ready.
+Now is the time to create the HTTP-triggered Azure Function, since our Azure Function App is ready.

-Click on the Functions link from the left navigation and then click the + Add button to create the Azure Function.
+To create an Azure Function, click on the Functions link in the left navigation and then click the + Add button.

 SharePoint Framework - Call Azure Function

-Select the HTTP trigger template and then Provide the name and choose the Authorization level as Anonymous and then click on the Create Function button.
+Select the HTTP trigger template, enter a name, set the Authorization level to Anonymous, and click the Create Function button.

 Call Azure Function from Sharepoint Framework